wfurs0w/angular-test-app/README.md

 # App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.In the project you can see a table where you can search for transport and filter.

 ## Development server